Backyard Ultra

 Championship Tickets

 Every odd numbered year there will be an Individual World Championship held in Tennessee.
-Winners of Gold Ticket events get an entry into that.
-The Gold Ticket event held in NZ is the Riverhead Backyard Relaps Ultra.
-The winner of the Pig’s Backyard Ultra will receive a free entry into that.
+Winners of each countries Team Championships will receive an entry into that.

 Sound confusing?
 Fair enough, it is; but you can find out more here.